-Open Space Use Recommended Lighting Luminaire type Illuminance Timing Level Sports/playing fields Light towers shall be installed to provide lighting for training and match play.
+Open Space Use Recommended Lighting Light type Luminance Level Timing Sports/playing fields • Light towers shall be installed to provide lighting for training and match play.
 The heights of the towers shall satisfy both lighting requirements and local requirements.
-The floodlights on these grounds shall provide compliant lighting for both the playing area and obtrusive lighting requirements.
-The luminaires shall be type C cut-off where possible.
-Projector type luminaires should be avoided.
-Consider the use of LED for all new installations.
-50 lux for training 100 lux for amateur matches.
+The flood-lights on these grounds shall provide compliant lighting for both the playing area and obtrusive lighting requirements.
+The luminaires shall be type C cut-off lights on poles where possible.
+Projector type luminaires should avoided.
+Consider the use of LED or more efficient lighting for all new installations.
+Consider requiring the capability for dimming/switching based on ambient light levels 50 lux for training 100 lux for amateur matches.
 200 lux Semi-professional competition and/or as required.
-300+lux as required The lights shall be switched on and off either remotely via the eState Control system or manually using bypass switches.
-The eState Control system shall switch off the lights at curfew in both the remote and manual modes.
+300+lux as required The lights shall be switched on and off either remotely using Council's lighting Control system or manually using bypass switches.
+The Council's Lighting Control system shall switch off the lights at curfew in both the remote and manual modes.
 Curfew Organised Sports and Sports Field Lighting: 7am - 11pm 7 days per week as per Council's assessment of Casual, Pre-Season, Seasonal and/or School Use